xda/feed-portal/README.md

 # build for production with minification
 npm run build

+# build for staging with minification'
+# only difference from production is some base url vars
+npm run build-staging

 # build for production and view the bundle analyzer report
 npm run build --report